Mewgenics Class Tier List (1.1): All 14 Collars Ranked

 Methodology

-Tiers represent a class's standalone power assuming a bred cat with 5+ base stats in the priority slots, not a stray rolled out of the alley.
-A B-tier class with a god-roll bred cat can outperform an S-tier class with a base stray, and the tier list does not adjust for that.
+The 1.1 balance patch touched 11 of 14 collars and rewrote the breeding economy that feeds them.
+Tiers reflect each collar's standalone power in 1.1 assuming a bred cat with 5+ base stats in the priority slots, not a stray rolled out of the alley.
+A B-tier collar on a god-roll cat will still out-clear an S-tier collar on a base stray; the list does not adjust for that.

 Tier Breakdown